 The IABC Fellow designation is the highest honor we bestow on our members.
 Becoming a Fellow denotes a body of achievement by a communicator who has had a significant impact not only on her or his organization and IABC, but also on the communication profession at large.

 Learn about the 2019 Fellows

-Click the button below to view the 2019 Fellow’s Award press release.
+Click below to view the 2019 Fellow’s Award press release.